 Every emergency department should have available a standard sexual assault evidence collection kit with the equipment needed to collect necessary evidence.
 Kits should be in a tamper-evident container and the integrity of the seal verified on a routine basis.
-The Texas Attorney General’s Office (Gann, 2014) affirms that the SIRCHIE Southwestern Sexual Assault Evidence Collection Kit contains all the equipment needed to meet Texas evidence requirements (see “Resources” at the end of this course).
+The Texas Attorney General’s Office affirms that the SIRCHIE Southwestern Sexual Assault Evidence Collection Kit contains all the equipment needed to meet Texas evidence requirements (Woodard-Hotz, 2017).
 If a site-based kit is created, the listing of items in the SIRCHIE kit provides a reliable guide.
+(See “Resources” at the end of this course.)

 |Oral and buccal specimens||